cam391/birdSpeciesModels/README.md

 # birdSpeciesModels
-This repository holds the code for a machine learning term project for UNC's STOR 565.
+This repository holds the code for a term project for UNC's mixed Undergrad/Grad Machine learning class (STOR 565).

+This project aimed to develop and compare models for predicting bird species based on images fed into the model.
+We used models such as Support Vector Machines, Random Forests, and Neural Networks; along with a number of supporting methods.

 Within the repository you can find the project proposal and final presentation, as well as the EDA and models we used in our project.